Bed Rail Entrapment Lawyers Serving Chicago, Illinois

 - 61% of the fatalities happened at home

-- At least 28% happened at nursing homes, assisted living or hospice facilities
+- At least 28% happened at nursing centers, assisted living or hospice facilities

-- 36,900 portable bed rail injuries were treated at emergency rooms between January 2003 and December 2011.
+- 36,900 portable bed rail injuries were treated in emergency rooms between January 2003 and December 2011.

 There are many ways that a person can be injured through the use of bed rails, including entrapment injuries.
 According to the FDA, the main risks include: